litakram/imagination_platform/README.md

-# Imagination Platform Remake
+# Imagination Platform

 This repository contains a full‑stack web application that lets users draw on a canvas in a mall kiosk and transform their sketches into polished artwork using AI.

 ## Features